iilei/dateexpressions/README.rst

      - Year Delta to apply, once the beginning of the respective year is determined.
        <INT> ~> positive or negative number
    * -
-     - **Note:** Except from the ability to clamp to weekdays, The Syntax for Year and Month deltas is interchangable.
+     - **Note:** Except from the ability to clamp to weekdays, the syntax for Year and Month deltas is interchangable.

 The requirement to 'floor' to the beginning of Year or Month before adding a delta is to rule